How infectious diseases are spread and simple and practical advice for preventing the spread of infection in the home and community

 Signs and symptoms of Murray Valley encephalitis

-• possible seizures indicating progression to meningitis (inflammation of the lining of the brain and spinal cord) or encephalitis (infection or inflammation of the brain).
+- neck stiffness and intolerance of bright light, indicating progression to meningitis (inflammation of the lining of the brain and spinal cord) or encephalitis (infection or inflammation of the brain).
+This can progress to seizures, coma and death.

 Diagnosis of Murray Valley encephalitis

-Diagnosis is made by a blood test or detecting the virus in CSF (cerebrospinal fluid: the fluid surrounding the brain and spinal cord).
+Diagnosis is made by a blood test or detecting the virus in CSF (cerebrospinal fluid: the fluid surrounding the brain and spinal cord, collected by a spinal tap procedure).

 Incubation period